joel-nambala/twitter-clone/README.md

 # Twitter clone

-Twitter clone application.
-Imade this application using vanilla JavaScript and sass CSS library
+Twitter application.
+Imade this application using vanilla JavaScript and sass CSS library.
+This project is strictly for education purposes and advancement of my skills in HTML5, CSS3 and JavaScript.

 ## Available scripts